Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting

 We test our S-WGAN against state of the art on CelebA-HQ $512 \times 512 $ test dataset and show the results in Figure~\ref{fig:results}.
-Based on visual inspection, Figure~\ref{fig:results}(b) illustrates blurry and checkerbox effects generated by the by Pathak et al.'s CE method \cite{pathak2016context}.
-On the other hand, PConv \cite{liu2018image} generates clear images but with residues of the mask left on the image as illustrated in Figure~\ref{fig:results}(c).
-WGAN induced pattern and pitiable colour on the images as shown in Figure~\ref{fig:results}(d).
+Based on visual inspection, Figure~\ref{fig:results}(b) illustrates blurry generated by the Pathak et al.'s CE method \cite{pathak2016context}.
+On the other hand, PConv \cite{liu2018image} generates clear images but with residues of the binary mask left on the images as shown in Figure~\ref{fig:results}(c).
+WGAN induced pattern and low-contrast images, shown in Figure~\ref{fig:results}(d).
 Overall, our proposed S-WGAN, as shown in Figure~\ref{fig:results}(e), produced the best visual results when compared to the ground-truth in Figure~\ref{fig:results}(f).